 We ain’t engaged in a war of ideas, is what I’m saying.
 It’s all about image and impulse rather than debate and deliberation.
 You shut up.
 No, you shut up.
 The delicate art of ham-fisted propaganda and the naked appeal to our rawest emotions.

 So what to do with the picture that bubbled up from the Facebook depths this week of Mayor Ford shopping at Walmart in what looks to be a hoodie and pajamas.
 Let’s call them his relax slacks.
 Mockery and disbelief immediately spring to mind.
 I own an outfit like that but I hesitate to even wander out into my backyard wearing it.
-Hell, I wouldn’t be caught dead rolling the recycling and green bins to the curb adorned in such a downtime, post bath outfit.

 But hey, that’s just me.
 Taking my social cues from Seinfeld rather than the sale rack at Winners.
 (Remember that episode when George adopted sweatpants as a look and Jerry chastised him for simply giving up?)
 There’s far too much relaxed fits wandering about on the streets for my taste, and I’m no Russell Smith although more and more I have pondered trying out a cravat on occasion.
 My sartorial bar is low but public displays of leisure wear do not clear it.